Dark hyperCharge Symmetry: Introduction

 In this study, we systematically investigate potential chiral solutions and introduce entirely new classes of solutions for (a) one, (b) two, and (c) three generations of SM fermions that are charged under the $U(1)_X$ symmetry.
 The anomaly cancellation conditions for such solutions require the addition of new fermions, which are SM gauge singlets.
 The $U(1)_X$ charges of these BSM fermions are also fixed by the anomaly cancellation conditions.
-We show that these BSM fermions belong to the dark sector and the lightest of them is a good Dark Matter (DM) candidate.
+We show that these BSM fermions belong to the dark sector and the lightest of them is a good DM candidate.
 Thus, the $Z'$ gauge boson associated with these chiral $U(1)_X$ symmetries provides the connection between the dark sector and the visible sector.
-Hence, we refer to these chiral $U(1)_X$ symmetries as Dark Hypercharge (DHC) symmetries.
+Hence, we refer to these chiral $U(1)_X$ symmetries as dark hypercharge (DHC) symmetries.

-The paper is organized as follows: in Section \ref{Sec:Hypercharge_Anonaly_Uniqueness}, we discuss gauge anomaly cancellation conditions within the SM and examine the uniqueness of hypercharge assignments.
+The paper is organized as follows: in Sec. \ref{Sec:Hypercharge_Anonaly_Uniqueness}, we discuss gauge anomaly cancellation conditions within the SM and examine the uniqueness of hypercharge assignments.
 Section \ref{sec:u1x-anomaly} then explores the conditions required for gauge anomaly cancellation in $U(1)_{X}$ extensions of the SM.
 This section also provides an in-depth analysis of various vector and chiral solutions designed to achieve gauge anomaly cancellation.
-In Section \ref{Sec:U(1)x_DarkHypercharge_solu}, we introduce a new class of chiral solutions, termed DHC symmetries.
+In Sec. \ref{Sec:U(1)x_DarkHypercharge_solu}, we introduce a new class of chiral solutions, termed DHC symmetries.
 Section \ref{Sec:DHC_Gauge_Boson} then presents a generalized framework for the generation of the $Z'$ boson mass, achieved by incorporating SM singlet scalars $\chi_{i}$, and includes a thorough analysis of the $\rho$ parameter.
-In Section \ref{Sec:Zpcollider}, we examine $Z'$ boson production and decay channels for a benchmark DHC symmetry, evaluating the constraints imposed on this symmetry by LHC $Z'$ searches.
-In Section \ref{Sec:DM} we show that the lightest dark sector fermion can indeed be a good dark matter candidate.
-We summarize and discuss our main conclusions in Section \ref{Sec:Conclusion}.
-We also present some key details of this work in the appendices.
+In Sec. \ref{Sec:Zpcollider}, we examine $Z'$ boson production and decay channels for a benchmark DHC symmetry, evaluating the constraints imposed on this symmetry by LHC $Z'$ searches.
+In Sec. \ref{Sec:DM} we show that the lightest dark sector fermion can indeed be a good dark matter candidate.
+We summarize and discuss our main conclusions in Sec. \ref{Sec:Conclusion}.
+We also present some key details of this work in the Appendixes.
 Appendix \ref{APn3} details the partial decay width of the $Z'$ boson, relevant to discussions in this paper, while Appendix \ref{APn1} provides Feynman diagrams contributing to DM relic density and direct detection.